Les-Studios-EdLive/obs_collections_generator/README.md

 TODO add current version badge

-TODO write introcution about the repository
+TODO write introduction about the repository

 TODO explain the folder architecture and process to add a change